CF25CF/Conan_discord_bott/README.md

 - 📰 **Summarize News** – Get quick summaries of the latest news.
 - 🔗 **Summarize Links, Videos, and PDFs** – Quickly extract key insights from shared content.
-- 🌍 **Website Alerts** – Receive notifications when a website changes.
+- 🌍 **Website Monitoring** – Get alerts when specific data (such as prices or text) on a website changes.
 - 🎙️ **Voice Chat Listener** – Bot listens in VC and uses GPT to create summaries (with timestamps).
 - 📚 **Summarize Wikipedia Articles** – Turn long articles into short, clear explanations.
 - 📊 **Excel File Analysis** – Upload and analyze spreadsheets directly.